ankitects/anki-manual/src/deck-options.md

 study fewer than the limit, or miss a day, the next day the counts will be back to their limit: the cards do not accumulate.

 When studying a deck that has subdecks inside it, the limits set on each subdeck control the maximum number of cards drawn from that particular deck.
-The selected deck's limits control the total cards that will be shown.
+The selected deck's limits control the total number of cards that will be shown.

 For earlier versions, see [this FAQ page](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html).